pulumi/docs/content/docs/reference/pkg/azuread/serviceprincipal.md

         <span class="property-indicator"></span>
         <span class="property-type">bool</span>
     </dt>
-    <dd>{{% md %}}Does this Service Principal require an AppRoleAssignment to a user or group before Azure AD will issue a user or access token to the application?
+    <dd>{{% md %}}Whether this Service Principal requires an AppRoleAssignment to a user or group before Azure AD will issue a user or access token to the application.
 Defaults to `false`.
 {{% /md %}}</dd>
     <dt class="property-optional"
             title="Optional">